NikolasPires/portalrj/README.md

-# Instruictions to run this code
+# Instructions to run this code

-first achive the frontend directory and download the react content
+first achieve the frontend directory and download the react content

 - cd frontend/
 - npm install